ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 ## Adding alerts to our dashboard

-Let's also add our growing list of alerts to our Dashboard.
+Let's also add our growing list of alerts to our dashboard.

 1. Click `Add panel`
 2. Select `Alerts`